 The steps with which Docker configures a container are:

-• Create a pair of peer virtual interfaces.
+- Create a pair of peer virtual interfaces.

-• Toss the other interface over the wall into the new container (which will already have been provided with an lo interface) and rename it to the much prettier name eth0 since, inside of the container’s separate and unique network interface namespace, there are no physical interfaces with which this name could collide.
+since, inside of the container’s separate and unique network interface namespace, there are no physical interfaces with which this name could collide.Set the interface’s MAC address according to the

-• Give the container’s eth0 a new IP address from within the bridge’s range of network addresses.
-The default route is set to the IP address passed to the Docker daemon using the --default-gateway option if specified, otherwise to the IP address that the Docker host owns on the bridge.
+option if specified, otherwise to the IP address that the Docker host owns on the bridge.
 The MAC address is generated from the IP address unless otherwise specified.
 This prevents ARP cache invalidation problems, when a new container comes up with an IP used in the past by another container with another MAC.

-With these steps complete, the container now possesses an eth0 (virtual) network card and will find itself able to communicate with other containers and the rest of the Internet.
+(virtual) network card and will find itself able to communicate with other containers and the rest of the Internet.

 Nets Docker For Mac Os

-You can opt out of the above process for a particular container by giving the --net= option to docker run, which takes these possible values.
+You can opt out of the above process for a particular container by giving the --net=

-• --net=container:NAME_or_ID – Tells Docker to put this container’s processes inside of the network stack that has already been created inside of another container.
-The new container’s processes will be confined to their own filesystem and process list and resource limits, but will share the same IP address and port numbers as the first container, and processes on the two containers will be able to connect to each other over the loopback interface.
+– Tells Docker to put this container’s processes inside of the network stack that has already been created inside of another container.
+The new container’s processes will be confined to their own filesystem and process list and resource limits, but will share the same IP address and port numbers as the first container, and processes on the two containers will be able to connect to each other over the loopback interface.--net=none

-• --net=none – Tells Docker to put the container inside of its own network stack but not to take any steps to configure its network, leaving you free to build any of the custom configurations explored in the last few sections of this document.
+– Tells Docker to put the container inside of its own network stack but not to take any steps to configure its network, leaving you free to build any of the custom configurations explored in the last few sections of this document.--net=<network-name>|<network-id>

-• --net=<network-name>|<network-id> – Tells Docker to connect the container to a user-defined network.
+– Tells Docker to connect the container to a user-defined network.

 Manually network

-To get an idea of the steps that are necessary if you use --net=none as described in that last bullet point, here are the commands that you would run to reach roughly the same configuration as if you had let Docker do all of the configuration:
+as described in that last bullet point, here are the commands that you would run to reach roughly the same configuration as if you had let Docker do all of the configuration:

 At this point your container should be able to perform networking operations as usual.